VaradanLab/InFlo/readme.md

 The performance of the tool depends on the processing capabilities of the machine.

-The module performance was tested on two platforms
+The module performance was tested on the following platform
-  * 2.8 GHz Intel Core i7 processor with 8 GB of RAM iMac machine

   * 32-core  2.10 GHz Intel(R) Xeon(R) CPU E5-2450 with 64 GB linux machine

 ###Software Architecture